 The Banking Control Commission of Lebanon (BCCL) was established in 1967 by Law Nº.
 28/67, as an administratively independent body to replace the banking control department of the central bank.
 The commission is composed of three members who are appointed by the council of ministers for a five -year term.

 Under Article II of the Law No. 4 /85 issued on the first of April 1985, the number of the BCCL members was amended to five.

 The Commission’s mission is to verify, taking each bank separately, the regular enforcement of the banking regulations and shall carry out periodical verifications in all banks, without being held, if it should deem it necessary, to the provisions of paragraphs 1 and 2 of article 149 of the Code of Money and Credit.

-The Commission shall wield its supervisory powers as granted to the Bank of Lebanon and to its Governor by the Code of Money and Credit, as well as such powers are granted by the present law.
+The Commission shall wield its supervisory powers as granted to the Central Bank of Lebanon and to its Governor by the Code of Money and Credit, as well as such powers are granted by the present law.

 The Commission is authorized to lay down for each bank a program designed to improve its position and reduce its overheads, recommending its application to the bank.